-The NO_x, CO and VOC emission rates are within the MDEQ ROP and 40 CFR 60 Subpart JJJJ emission limits for each of the four engines.
+The three-run average NO_x, CO and VOC emission rates are within the MDEQ ROP and 40 CFR 60 Subpart JJJJ emission limits for each of the tested engines.
+NOx g/hp-hr emission rates during Run 1 of unit EUENGINE4 exceeded the ROP limit; however the average emission rates for all three runs of EUENGINE4 were below the established emissions limits.

-Discussion of any variations from normal sampling procedures or operating conditions, which could have affected the results
+Discussion of any variations from normal sampling procedures or operating conditions, which could have affected the results NA